parklab/MosaicForecast/README.md

 python ReadLevel_Features_extraction.py input.bed output_features bam_dir ref.fa Umap_mappability(bigWig file,k=24) read_length n_jobs_parallel

 **Note:**
-1. Names of bam files should be "sample.bam" under the bam_dir.
+1. Names of bam files should be "sample.bam" under the bam_dir, and there should be index files under the same directory (samtools index sample.bam).
 2. There should be a fai file under the same dir of the fasta file (samtools faidx input.fa)
 3. File format of the input.bed: chr pos-1 pos ref alt sample, sep=\t
 4. We did not use gnomad population AF as an feature (instead we use it to filter), but you can use it to train your model if you have interest in common variants